yanchenglee98/tp/docs/UserGuide.md

 Hall-y (pronounced _hall-ee_) is a desktop application designed to help you manage hall residents and events.

-It features a Command Line Interface (CLI), which means you operate Hall-y by typing various commands.
+It features a Command Line Interface (CLI), which means you operate Hall-y by typing in various commands.
 It also features a Graphical User Interface (GUI), meaning you can easily view your hall residents and events, with their respective details.

 If you can type fast, Hall-y will allow you to manage hall residents and events more efficiently than traditional GUI applications.

 Check out the list below on how to use this User Guide:
-- If you are new here, you can jump straight to the [Getting Started](#3-getting-started) guide to setup Hall-y on your computer
+- If you are new here, you can jump straight to the [Getting Started guide](#3-getting-started) to setup Hall-y on your computer
-- If you are interested in what features Hall-y has to offer, you can check out Hall-y's feature list [here](#4-features)
+- If you are interested in what features Hall-y has to offer, you can check out Hall-y's [feature list](#4-features)
-- If you are already familiar with Hall-y, you can get a quick refresher using the [command summary](#7-command-summary)
+- If you are already familiar with Hall-y, you can get a quick refresher using the [Command Summary](#7-command-summary)

 ### 1.2 Purpose of document